myaschmitz/recipe-tracker/TASKS.md

 - [ ] Recipe sharing capabilities
 - [ ] Recipe import from URLs
 - [ ] Recipe nutritional information
+- [ ] Attach user to whoever creates a recipe or collection
+- [ ] Create recipe option to be private or public, default to private
+- [ ] Ability to check off if you have made a recipe or not
+- [ ] Ability to add your own personal notes to a recipe

 ### Collections & Organization
 - [ ] Collection editing functionality